Richard Hale is a tattoo enthusiast who studies and researches tattoo symbolism, meanings, and history.

-Spider tattoos and spider-web tattoos come in a variety of different designs, colors, and styles, associated with different elements and decorations.
+Spider tattoos and spider-web tattoos come in a variety of different designs, colors, and styles, and can be associated with different elements and decorations.
 The spider appears in tribal tattoos all around the world.
 Countless myths and legends about spiders appear in all cultures.

 Perhaps most commonly, the tattoo refers to our struggles in the web of life.
 Anything that enters the spider web will struggle to get out if it can.
 We struggle with life situations, just as the prey struggles in a spider’s web.
 Someone may choose these tattoo designs to represent their struggles in the past and how they overcame them.

 The spider web has associations with Native Americans and the dreamcatcher.
 The Anishinaabe people believed that "Spider Woman" would visit all the newborn children in the tribe to weave a magical web to protect the infants from anything bad.
 When the tribe grew in numbers, she was not able to weave the dreamcatchers for all the newborns of the tribe, so women began to weave their own dreamcatchers and place them at the cradleboard of the newborns.

 Today, dreamcatchers are thought to bring good dreams and hold off bad dreams.
 Thus a spider-web tattoo, like a dreamcatcher, can symbolize protection.